-2.5.12.17 USE OF UNIVERSITY NAME, SEAL, AND LOGO
+2.5.12.18 USE OF UNIVERSITY NAME, SEAL, AND LOGO

-The University's name, seal, and logo are the exclusive property of the University and, consequently, may not be used in connection with goods or services offered by any outside organization without the prior permission of the Associate Vice President for Marketing and Communications.
+The University's name, seal, and logo are the exclusive property of the University and, consequently, may not be used in connection with goods or services offered by any outside organization without the prior permission of the Executive Vice President of Strategy & Operations.
 Members of the campus community publish a considerable number of reports in the form of bulletins, circulars, scientific articles, monographs, and books, some of which are copyrighted and others of which are not.
 Material from such recognized publications is, of course, quotable, and proper recognition should be given to both the individual author and to the University in connection with such quotations.

 Official stationery may not be used in connection with "outside activities" except with respect to those academic and scholarly activities described above.
 No report or statement relating to outside activities may have the name of the University attributed to it.
-The use of official University titles for personal gain or publicity is prohibited without the written approval of the Associate Vice President for Marketing and Communications.
+The use of official University titles for personal gain or publicity is prohibited without the written approval of the Executive Vice President of Strategy & Operations.

-Members of the campus community, either individually or collectively, shall not officially use the name, seal or logo of the University in any activity outside of the regular work of the University.
+Members of the campus community, either individually or collectively, shall not officially use the name, seal, or logo of the University in any activity outside of the regular work of the University.
 Violation of this rule is regarded as sufficient cause for dismissal or expulsion.